It’s the talk of the town – but fear not, SWIFT’s financial messaging standard ISO 20022 isn’t all that complicated.

 ISO 20022 messages are designed to break down cross-border barriers and support global business needs for the foreseeable future.

-But some countries are ahead of the curve, with many seeing Australia’s New Payments Platform (NPP) as the shape of things to come – including the UK.
+But some countries are ahead of the curve, with many seeing Australia’s New Payments Platform (NPP) as the shape of things to come.

 “By working together as an industry, we can safely deliver a complex but critically important and highly beneficial change, which will help create the conditions for the next generation of innovation in UK payments.” – Bank of England